0x26res/ptars/docs/faq.md

 ptars is a Rust implementation of [protarrow](https://github.com/tradewelltech/protarrow).
-While protarrow is implemented in pure Python, ptars uses Rust for the core conversion logic, resulting in significant performance improvements:
+While protarrow is implemented in pure Python, ptars uses Rust for the core conversion logic and converts directly between the protobuf wire format and Arrow columnar arrays — no intermediate message objects are created.
+Serialized bytes are parsed straight into Arrow builders, and Arrow arrays are encoded directly to protobuf wire format, skipping per-row object allocation entirely.

+This results in significant performance improvements:

-- **2.5x faster** when converting from proto to arrow
+- **7x+ faster** when converting from proto to Arrow
-- **3x faster** when converting from arrow to proto
+- **30x+ faster** when converting from Arrow to proto

 If performance is critical for your use case, ptars is the better choice.